 Fast forward to 2022, the moment I saw that there was an internship available at Edify, I knew I had to apply.
 The organization and the people had left a huge impact on me, and I wanted to be able to contribute in whatever way I could.
 Crazily enough, the kick-off to my internship was a trip to Edify’s Global Staff Conference in Kampala, Uganda.

 What struck me from the beginning was how everyone welcomed me.
 It was as though I had been there for years!
 Each meal meant sitting next to someone new, and there was never a dull or awkward conversation.
 I was able to organically gain a better understanding of Edify as a whole.
-And this all happened just by just sharing in conversation with incredible individuals like Augustine from Liberia or Jason from Peru, on what brought them to Edify and what they did on a daily basis.
+This all happened just by sharing in conversation with incredible individuals like Augustine from Liberia or Jason from Peru about what brought them to Edify and what they did on a daily basis.

 Final Reflections